Keffury1/ios-talking-characters/README.md

 4. Select the table view and set the row height to 120
 5. Add an image view with Center content mode, sized 100x100.
 Do _not_ clip to bounds.
 6. Add a detail view controller and connect it from your prototype cell by adding a segue that performs "Show".
 7. Add a large label and an image view (with a centered content mode) to the detail view controller.
 Again, do not clip to bounds.
+// what is this?
 Lay out the view to allow for the largest (vendor) animation.
 Otherwise you are free to design this screen as you like.

 ## Connecting Outlets